saxenakrati09/RepE_Impl/README.md

   * The results depend on how you choose example pairs and tasks.
   * Small changes in settings can affect how well it works.

+### How this would help in advancing Responsible AI?

+RepE enables direct interpretation and control of high-level concepts within a mondel's internal representations.
+This allows identification and understanding of how the model represents complex concepts within itself.
+The control allows manipulation of the concepts and steer the model towards wthical behaviours, non-risky and fair responses.
+Overall, it will contribute to development of safer AI models and more trustworthy systems.

 ---